-- 1. Push the front defroster ∮∮∮ button.
-(The indicator light will illuminate.) - Turn the temperature control ▲, ▼ button to set the desired temperature. - To remove moisture or fog on the front window quickly, set the temperature to the high temperature and the fan speed to their maximum level. - After the windshield is cleared, push the front defroster (#) indicator light will turn off.) - When the front defroster to button is pushed, the air conditioner will automatically turn on to defog the windshield.
+- 1. Push the front defroster w button.
+(The indicator light will illuminate.) - 2.
+Turn the temperature control ▲ . ▼ button to set the desired temperature. - To remove moisture or fog on the front window quickly, set the temperature to the high temperature and the fan speed to their maximum level. - After the windshield is cleared, push the front defroster w button again.
+(The indicator light will turn off.) - When the front defroster w button is pushed, the air conditioner will automatically turn on to defog the windshield.
 The outside air circulation mode will be selected to improve the defogging performance.